 If an overseas seller opens an account on your online marketplace it should alert you that they’re likely to start selling goods in the near future and should register for VAT.

-Tell HMRC when you identify and remove a seller who hasn’t met their VAT obligations from your marketplace.
+Tell HMRC when you identify and remove a seller who has not met their VAT obligations from your marketplace.

 If you find out an overseas seller’s VRN is invalid